ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 It's tough being a broke comedian.
 I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"

 Boy, do I get no respect, so I bought myself a gun.
 The guy joked, "Promise not to off anyone important, will ya?"
 I told 'em, "Don't worry pal, just my wife!"
+The guy, he cracked a joke, made me promise not to off anyone important.

 She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.
 I tell ya.